Dasioreq/Game-Of-Life/README.md

   *Up/Down: Increase/Decrease simulation speed
  (default is 5/sec, minimum is 1/sec)

+ *W: Switch between Wraparound and Borders (WA by default)

 ##Rules:
   1. If an alive cell has less than 2 or more than 3 alive neighbo(u)rs it dies
   2. If a dead cell has exactly 3 alive neighbo(u)rs it becomes alive